-Historical simulation uses the ACTUAL returns of the assets in which the bank has positions.
+The historical simulation uses the ACTUAL returns of the assets in which the bank has open positions.
 They typically use the previous 200–500 days of actual price changes.
 EXAMPLE: using the last 200 days and calculating the daily returns they give you the actual 180th worst loss (given the Bank’s current position).
 Whatever loss is the 180th worst loss, while be reports as their VaR.
 The 180th worst loss out of 200 changes gives you the 90% confidence, one day VaR (180/200 = 90%)

 The variance-co-variance method uses the historical volatility of the asset over the past X number of days (typically 200 – 500 days).